-In order to qualify under the Lemon Law, the vehicle in question must have been sold (or leased) in Florida.
+To qualify for arbitration under the Lemon Law, the vehicle in question must have been sold (or leased) in Florida.
 The purchase must not have been for resale purposes and must fall into one of the following categories: (1) the vehicle is used for personal, family or household purposes; (2) the vehicle was acquired from the first owner for the same purposes during the first owner’s first 24 months of ownership; or (3) the owner or lessee is a person who is entitled to enforce the warranty.

 Under the second presumption, if a consumer’s vehicle is out of service for repair of one or more nonconformities for a cumulative total of 15 or more days, the vehicle owner or lessee must send written notification of this fact to the manufacturer by registered or express mail.
 After receipt of the notification, the manufacturer or authorized service agent (usually the dealer) must have at least one opportunity to inspect and to repair the vehicle.
 Once the vehicle is out of service by reason of repair of one or more nonconformities for a cumulative total of 30 days (60 days for a recreation vehicle), the vehicle is presumed to be a lemon and the consumer may proceed with the arbitration process.

 When providing the statutory written notification to the manufacturer, consumers should use the Motor Vehicle Defect Notification form found in the “Consumer Guide to the Florida Lemon Law” booklet.
-State law requires the selling/leasing dealer to provide this booklet to the consumer at the time the vehicle was acquired, or you can call the Lemon Law Hotline at (800) 321-5366 to request the guide.
-The form also can be found online at the Attorney General’s website, www.myfloridalegal.com/lemonlaw.
+State law requires the selling/leasing dealer to provide this booklet to the consumer at the time the vehicle was acquired, or you can call the Lemon Law Hotline at 800-321-5366 to request the guide.

 In order to qualify for relief under the Lemon Law, there are certain steps that must be taken by the vehicle owner or lessee.

-Requests for arbitration MUST be filed with the manufacturer’s certified program (if applicable), or with the Attorney General’s Office if there is no certified program, within 60 days after the expiration of the Lemon Law Rights Period, which is two years after the date of delivery of the motor vehicle.
+Requests for arbitration must be filed with the manufacturer’s certified program (if applicable), or with the Attorney General’s Office if there is no certified program, by no later than 60 days following the expiration of the Lemon Law Rights Period, which is 24 months after the date of delivery of the motor vehicle to the initial owner.
 Failure to timely file will result in rejection of the request.

-In a refund remedy, the consumer will be paid only for nonfinanced collateral charges; financed collateral charges are paid off by the manufacturer through payoff of the loan.
+In a refund remedy, the consumer will be paid only for nonfinanced collateral charges; financed collateral charges are paid off by the manufacturer through payoff of the loan directly to the lender.
 As applicable, the amount of any net trade-in allowance, cash down payment and periodic loan or lease payments will be included in a refund remedy.
 If the purchase was financed, the manufacturer must also pay the lien holder according to its interest (which is the balance due or payoff of the loan).
 If the vehicle was leased, the manufacturer must pay the lessor an amount specified by the statute.
 The lessor cannot charge the lessee an early termination penalty.
 If the loan or lease for the vehicle had equity rolled over from a trade-in, the manufacturer is not obligated to cover the amount of the negative equity.
 Any negative equity is solely the consumer’s obligation to pay off.

 Appeals and fees

 Adverse decisions of the Arbitration Board can be appealed to the circuit court which will hear the dispute all over from the very beginning.
 A petition to appeal must be filed within 30 days of the receipt of the decision.
 If a decision of the board in favor of the owner or lessee is upheld by the circuit court, the owner or lessee can recover against the manufacturer the amount awarded by the board, plus attorneys’ fees, court costs and $25 per day for each day beyond the 40-day period following the manufacturer’s receipt of the board’s decision.

 The statutory procedure for getting relief under the Lemon Law is technical, and there are strict time limits and other requirements.
 The time frames and dispute resolution programs differ if the motor vehicle is a recreational vehicle.

-Vehicle owners or lessees should either be able to follow detailed guidelines, or seek the assistance of an attorney.
-Detailed information is available in the “Consumer Guide to the Florida Lemon Law” booklet referenced above, on the Attorney General’s website at at www.myfloridalegal.com/lemonlaw , or by calling the Lemon Law Hotline at (800) 321-5366 or (850) 414-3500 (if out of state) for assistance.
+Vehicle owners or lessees should either be able to follow detailed guidelines or seek the assistance of an attorney.
+Detailed information is available in the “Consumer Guide to the Florida Lemon Law” booklet referenced above; call the Lemon Law Hotline at 800-321-5366 or 850-414-3500 for assistance.

 If you believe you need legal advice, call your attorney.
-If you do not have an attorney, call The Florida Bar Lawyer Referral Service at (800) 342-8011 or the local lawyer referral service or legal aid office listed online or in your telephone book.
+If you do not have an attorney, call The Florida Bar Lawyer Referral Service at 800-342-8011 or your local lawyer referral service or legal aid office.